umagol/Angular_Template/README.md

 # Clone git repository from github
 - git clone https://github.com/umagol/Angular_Template.git

-# Install npm on your Pc
+# Install node and npm on your Pc
 - npm install

 then code is ready for use ...